-(During this week between Christmas and New Year’s, we are looking at the five books in the Bible that have only one chapter.)
+As we enter the New Year, we are looking at the five books in the Bible which have only one chapter.

 1 This is the vision that the Sovereign Lord revealed to Obadiah (a prophet from Judah) concerning the land of Edom.